 No - wrong!
 From filter graphs like the red lines in fig. 8.6 and 8.7 the phase information cannot be read, just like in the case of the display of a spectrum in section 6.
 A 'normal' filter, like our resonator-type will have a phase behavior as shown by the red line in fig. 8.8.
-You can see that the phase angle starts with zero radians and becomes more and more negative as the frequency increases (due to the delay in time).
+You can see that the phase angle starts with zero radians and is suddenly swept to almost minus pi at the resonance peak.
+Beyond the resonance frequency the phase angle remains about minus pi.
 The 'fast' phase shift near the resonance frequency is characteristic for this type of filter but its explanation falls outside the scope of this book.